BETSRG/GHEDesigner/docs/manager.md

-## Full documentation of the GHEManager class
+## Full documentation of the GroundHeatExchanger class

-::: ghedesigner.manager.GHEManager
+::: ghedesigner.ghe.manager.GroundHeatExchanger